wp-plugins/backup-guard/README.txt

 </ul>
 <p>More info at <a href="https://backup-guard.com/products/backup-wordpress">https://backup-guard.com/products/backup-wordpress</a></p>
 <p>Based on our own backup technology, Backup Guard for WordPress is the best backup choice for WordPress based websites.
 Our goal is too simplify and minimize the backup and restore process of any WordPress based website and blog.</p>

+= Backup Guard Provides =

+* Fast Backup

+    We provide backup service for large websites, while keeping the clock down, giving you the fastest archivation and restoration experience.

+* Reliable Backup

+    Trusted by thousands of users, our software has been tested in dozens of different environments and backup is just as good as restoration.

+* Secure Backup

+    Thanks to our own data archivation technology, your data is saved and restored in unique ways, maintaining it encrypted and safe.

+Three steps

+1. Backup - create robust compressed archives of your files and database.
+2. Upload - upload your backups to the most popular cloud storages.
+3. Restore - rollback your data anytime you want, using a wizard.
+No extra knowledge is required.

 <h4>This is how we operate</h4>
 <ul>